WAKE OF THE BAIJI

 8 minutes, 20 seconds Flash Video

-We interview scientist Robert Pitman of the NOAA Southwest Fisheries Science Center in La Jolla, California.
+We interview scientist Robert Pitman of the NOAA Southwest Fisheries Science Center in La Jolla, California (the script of the interview can be found at BestWritingService.com).
 He recently returned from China, where he participated in an international expedition, searching for the critically endangered river dolphin called 'baiji'.
 The expedition failed to find a single animal leading international scientist to declare the species functionally extinct.
 The first cetacean extinction in modern times.

 >> Watch a QUICKTIME Version of "Wake of the Baiji"

 Narrator - Chris Johnson, earthOCEAN